thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/widget-actions.md

         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-1-pe.png
         title: 'Select the "On cell click" as the action source.
 From the "Column index" drop-down menu, select the "temperature" column to which this action will be applied;'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-2-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-2-1-pe.png
         title: 'Enter a name for the action, and optionally, choose an icon.
 For the action type, select "Navigate to new dashboard state" from the drop-down menu.
-Specify the "Target dashboard state" which will display detailed temperature data for the selected device.
+Specify the "Target dashboard state" which will display detailed temperature data for the selected device;'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-2-2-pe.png
+        title: 'Select the "Open in popover" option in the "Dashboard state display options" field, and specify the placement of the popover.
+Optionally, specify the width and height of the popover.
 Click "Add" to add the action;'
-    2:
+    3:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-3-pe.png
         title: 'We have configured an action for the "temperature" column.'